Ed Grier

-Edward Arthur Grier (born February 15, 1955) is the dean of the Santa Clara University Leavey School of Business.
-Before coming to SCU, he was the dean at VCU, and before that he was an executive at The Walt Disney Company.
+Edward Arthur Grier (born February 15, 1955) was the dean of the Santa Clara University Leavey School of Business.
+Before coming to SCU, he was the dean at VCU, and before that, he was an executive at The Walt Disney Company.

 Education and early career

 He has a bachelor's degree in accounting from Duquesne University in Pittsburgh, Pennsylvania.

 A certified public accountant, Grier worked for Ernst & Young.

 Career at Disney

 Before transitioning to higher ed, Grier spent 29 years with the Walt Disney Company.
 He joined The Walt Disney Company in 1981 as senior auditor at Walt Disney World in Florida.

 Grier held executive positions at the Walt Disney World Resort in Florida and At the Florida resort, he served as general manager for the operation lines of business at the Epcot and Disney-MGM Studios theme parks.

 In the early 1990s, Grier served as a member of an expatriate team that was assigned to Disneyland Resort Paris in France for one year.
 While there, Grier was establishing the resort's marketing division and developing Pan-European marketing strategies.

 Grier served as executive managing director of Walt Disney Attractions Japan, where he supervised Disney operations for the Tokyo Disney Resort and the day-to-day relationship with the Oriental Land Company, which owns the property.

 Grier joined Disneyland Resort in July 2006 (replacing Matt Ouimet).
 He reported to Al Weiss, president of operations for Walt Disney Parks and Resorts.
 As president of Disneyland Resort in Anaheim, California, properties under his purview included: Disneyland and Disney California Adventure Park theme parks, the Disneyland Hotel, Disney's Grand Californian Hotel & Spa, Disney's Paradise Pier Hotel, and the Downtown Disney retail, dining and entertainment district.

 Grier announced his retirement from the company on October 5, 2009.